-China's coffee demand is booming
+China's coffee demand is growing explosively.

 According to statistics, in 2024, China imported 24,100 tons of coffee from Vietnam, with a total value of nearly 101 million USD.
 Compared to 2023, the growth in output reached 65.8%, while the import value increased by 169.8%, clearly reflecting the new consumption trend in the billion-people market.

-One of the important factors helping Vietnamese coffee increase its market share in China is the increasingly improved quality, along with processed coffee products that suit the tastes of local consumers.
+One of the important factors helping Vietnamese coffee increase its market share in China is the increasingly improved quality, along with processed coffee products that suit the taste of local consumers.
 This is a positive signal for the Vietnamese coffee export industry, opening up many opportunities for domestic enterprises to expand their market share in China.

 Coffee export prices to China hit record high